aws-samples/optimising-aws-kms-decryption-cost-for-das/README.md

 # Security Note

 This script includes a demonstration of key handling mechanisms.
-Ensure to follow best practices for key management and security when adapting the script for production use.
+Ensure to follow best practices for key management and security when adapting the script for production use based on the links provided within the blog.